 - Access management.

-Our specialist division CVSS Ltd recently installed an access control system to a sixth form college consisting of 176 doors, alongside a fully integrated management system.
-This has allowed an increase in safety for both staff and pupils at the campus due to the system restricting unauthorised access to classrooms and other areas within the college and student/staff numbers being able to be easily monitored, which is particularly useful in the event of an emergency.
+We recently installed an access control system to a sixth form college consisting of 176 doors, alongside a fully integrated management system.
+This has allowed an increase in safety for both staff and pupils at the campus due to the system restricting unauthorised access to classrooms and other areas within the college and student and staff numbers being able to be easily monitored, which is particularly useful in the event of an emergency.